dice-group/AGDISTIS/README.md

 AGDISTIS - Agnostic Named Entity Disambiguation.
 This projects aimes at delivering a framework for disambiguating a priori annotated named entities.
 More information about the project can be found here: http://aksw.org/projects/AGDISTIS

+Supplementary material can be found in the documents folder.

 ## Web Service

 We deployed AGDISTIS as a RESTful service reachable via the following command: